Healthdirect Free Australian health advice you can count on.

 How is a cold diagnosed?

-If you are generally healthy, you probably won't need to see a doctor to have a cold diagnosed.
-Your immune system will fight the infection and your symptoms should usually clear up in 7 to10 days without any treatment.
+If you are generally healthy, you will probably not need to see a doctor to be diagnosed.

 You can also test yourself for some viruses that cause cold and flu symptoms with a rapid antigen self-test (RAT).
 You can buy these from chemists and supermarkets.

-In most cases, you can treat the symptoms of a mild cold yourself.
-Most people will get better by themselves within 7 to10 days without any treatment.
+In most cases, you can treat your symptoms yourself with over-the-counter (OTC) medicines.
+Most people will get better by themselves within 7 to 10 days without any treatment.

 Self-care for colds